-During these past months of pandemic restrictions, we hold firm to the truth that the church of Jesus is still alive and active.
+During this past year of changes due to the pandemic, we have held firm to the truth that the church of Jesus is still alive and active.
 We miss being able to meet in person, yet believe that we continue to be God’s people, worshipping, connecting and serving in unique ways.
 We are planning ahead for when we will be together in person.

 GATHERING AGAIN PLANS